HeRAMS-WHO/herams-backend/docs/index.rst

 The **Service Availability** page displays multiple pages per type of service.
 Each page displays:

 *	a map to spot the distribution of the MoSDs providing the selected health service;
-*	donout charts to summarize the level of service availability as well as the underlying causes of unavailability of the service; and
+*	donut charts to summarize the level of service availability as well as the underlying causes of unavailability of the service; and
 *	a table displaying the list of priority areas per service unavailability and the main reported underlying causes.

 .. image:: media/img/HeRAMS_dashboard_service_availability.png